Get The Facts About Eliminating Your Debts Using Chapter 7

 Are you suffering needlessly because of bad information about filing for bankruptcy?
 Yes, you can still file for Chapter 7 bankruptcy, and most people who do are able to keep their home, their vehicles, possessions and retirement savings.

-Mahaffey & Associates, LLC, invites you to learn the facts about Chapter 7 bankruptcy and other debt relief options.
-With offices in Sylvania, Toledo and Northwood, we have helped people throughout northwest Ohio and southeast Michigan take advantage of a fresh financial start and get creditors off their backs.
-Contact us today for a free, no-obligation consultation.
+Mahaffey & Associates, invites you to learn the facts about Chapter 7 bankruptcy and other debt-relief options.
+With offices in Sylvania, we have helped people throughout northwest Ohio and southeast Michigan take advantage of a fresh financial start and get creditors off their backs.

 From the date you file, credit card companies and other creditors must stop calling you and must stop garnishment of wages and all other collection actions.
 Most people lose no assets in a Chapter 7 filing.
 If you can afford to keep up with your mortgage and car payments after your bankruptcy, you can avoid home foreclosure and repossession and keep these assets.

 Can You Meet The Requirements For Chapter 7?

 Not everyone is eligible for Chapter 7, because eligibility is based on your income.
 Eligibility is generally based on income, including how much of your monthly income remains after paying allowable expenses.
 You may need to take and pass what’s known as a “means test.”

 You may be prohibited from filing Chapter 7 if:

 - You successfully completed a previous Chapter 7 discharge within the past eight years